getbraincloud/braincloud-docs/docs/api/2_capi/globalstats/readglobalstatssubset.md

 ## Method Parameters
 Parameter | Description
 --------- | -----------
-category | The global statistics category
+statistics | A collection containing the statistics to read